microsoft/terminal/doc/specs/drafts/#2046 - Command Palette.md

   the initial character of words in the command.
   - For example: `ot` would give more weight to "**O**pen **T**ab" than "**O**pen Se**t**tings").
-* Another idea for a future spec is the concept of "nested commands", where a single command has many sub-commands.
-This would hide the children commands from the entire list of commands, allowing for much more succinct top-level list of commands, and allowing related commands to be grouped together.
-  - For example, I have a text editor plugin that enables rendering markdown to a number of different styles.
-To use that command in my text editor, first I hit enter on the "Render Markdown..." command, then I select which style I want to render to, in another list of options.
-This way, I don't need to have three options for "Render Markdown to github", "Render Markdown to gitlab", all in the top-level list.
-  - We probably also want to allow a nested command set to be evaluated at runtime somehow.
-Like if we had a "Open New Tab..." command that then had a nested menu with the list of profiles.
 * We may want to add a button to the New Tab Button's dropdown to "Show Command Palette".
 I'm hesitant to keep adding new buttons to that UI, but the command palette is otherwise not highly discoverable.